 Common local findings:

-Neighborhoods to consider in Rancho Penasquitos, Scripps Ranch:
+Neighborhoods to consider in Rancho Penasquitos and Scripps Ranch:

-You may think the biggest ticket items are obvious, yet the most expensive problems in luxury homes often hide in plain sight.
+The most expensive problems in $1M+ homes often hide in plain sight — and skipping add-on inspections is the single most common error buyers regret after closing.
 A fresh exterior paint job can mask stucco intrusion.
 A well-staged backyard may conceal improper slope away from the foundation.
 A recent panel upgrade might not include the correct breaker types for pool equipment or EV chargers.
 Another misconception is that new construction means a clean bill of health.
 Even new builds can have drainage, insulation, or smart home configuration issues that require post-closing tweaks.
 Finally, buyers sometimes skip sewer scopes on newer homes.
 Tree roots, construction debris, or improper joins can plague laterals at any age.
 The fix can rival a bathroom remodel.
 You should treat add-on inspections as part of the purchase price.
 In a market with a 98 to 99 percent sale-to-list ratio, repair credits or targeted concessions are more likely when you present clear, prioritized findings rather than a scattered laundry list.

 Start with EliteHome Inspections, Allied Property Inspections, and Pillar To Post.
 Each offers strong coverage for multimillion-dollar homes.
 You should ask for sample reports from 92129 and 92131, confirm infrared, pool, roof, sewer scope options, and verify insurance and turnaround.